-E. Parallelism
+4.5 Parallelism

 Our implementation of the Schur complement framework is parallel in all three steps.
 We use Zoltan's parallel hypergraph partitioning to partition and reorder the problem.
 The block diagonal solvers are multithreaded in addition to the parallelism from the MPI level.
 We use parallel coloring from Zoltan to find orthogonal columns in the structure of $\bar{S}$ and sparse matrix vector multiplication to do the probing.
-The Schur complement solve uses our parallel iterative solvers for solving for $S$ or $\bar{S}$ which use a multithreaded matrix vector multiplication.
+The Schur complement solve uses our parallel iterative solvers for solving for $\bar{S}$ in parallel.